 As far as interview questions go, you should make sure they're open-ended.
 Don't ask something somebody can say yes or no to, really give them some time to answer.

-I've also found that pauses can be useful, there have been times where I'm interviewing someone or talking to a salesperson and I'm just pausing because I'm writing something down.
+I've also found that pauses can be useful, there have been times when I'm interviewing someone or talking to a salesperson and I'm just pausing because I'm writing something down.
 But that pause signals to them I'm still waiting for them to say something so the real juice comes out and I get the real information on what they need and I start to understand more.

 Best practice: interview questions